 This learning guide addresses ways to assist the elderly and individuals with disabilities.
-Understanding the elderly and individuals with disabilities can (1) assist the general population in dealing effectively with the elderly and/or individuals with disabilities in their homes and in their workplaces; and (2) help people prepare themselves for old age by making the aging process less mysterious and threatening as well as to make changes that may enhance their own aging process.
+Understanding the elderly and individuals with disabilities can (1) assist the general population in dealing effectively with the elderly and/or individuals with disabilities in their homes and workplaces; and (2) help people to prepare for old age by making the aging process less mysterious and threatening and to make changes that may enhance their own aging process.
 Care has been taken to avoid stereotyping all elderly as disabled and to avoid treating disabled individuals as a group.
-Emphasis has been placed on acknowledging and addressing needs of individuals who may need support in creating a satisfying way of living.
+Emphasis has been placed on acknowledging and addressing the needs of individuals who may need support in creating a satisfying way of living.